French Provincial Architecture in Phoenix, Arizona

-And don’t forget the French Provincial McMansion that Tony and Carmella Soprano occupied – a nouveau-rich version, to be sure, but many of the classic French provincial details were in evidence, nevertheless.
+And don’t forget the French Provincial McMansion that Tony and Carmella Soprano occupied: a nouveau-rich version, to be sure.
+Nevertheless. many of the classic French Provincial details were in evidence.

 Because the roofs on French provincial homes are so steeply pitched, their beautiful slate is a large part of the homes’ curb appeal.
 But after 80-some years, many of the original roofs are breathing their last.

 Replacing any damaged portions of the roof with slate tile can be costly, but would you rather look at 10 soaring feet of asbestos shingle?
-The copper trim that is so much a part of French provincial style can also be costly to maintain or replace – and older French provincial homes have the same drawbacks as any other 50-year-old structure.
-So, if plumbing and wiring have not been replaced since the home was built, there is always the likelihood of an unpleasant and expensive surprises a few years (or even a few months) down the line.
+The copper trim that is so much a part of French provincial style can also be costly to maintain or replace.
+And, older French provincial homes have the same drawbacks as any other 50-year-old structure.

 House Hunting For French Provincial Homes In Phoenix